SimpleBackups/awesome-mongodb/README.md

  - [Kubernetes examples](https://github.com/kubernetes/examples/tree/master/staging/nodesjs-mongodb) - Deployment tutorial of a basic Node.js and MongoDB web stack on Kubernetes
  - [Deploy a Highly-Available MongoDB Replica Set on AWS](https://eladnava.com/deploy-a-highly-available-mongodb-replica-set-on-aws/)
  - [Sharded Cluster with Docker Compose](https://github.com/minhhungit/mongodb-cluster-docker-compose)
+ - [MongoDump Guide](https://simplebackups.com/blog/the-complete-mongodump-guide-with-examples/) - mongodump command and how to use it to create a backup & how to restore it

 ### More
  - [MongoDB source code](https://github.com/mongodb/mongo)